AlexandruDodita/ZombieTD/documentation_guide.md

 *   **`Game.setGameState(state)` - Scope:**
     *   Updates the internal `gameState` property.
     *   Manages the visibility of core UI elements based on the new state (e.g., hides game UI in 'start' or 'game-over', shows it in 'playing').
+    *   Starts background music when the state changes to 'playing'.
+    *   Plays the game over sound when the state changes to 'game-over'.
     *   Crucially, calls `this.reset()` when the state changes to 'playing' to ensure a clean start or restart.
 *   **`Game.reset()` - Scope:**
     *   Resets all core game state variables (`gold`, `waveNumber`, `score`, selection states) to their initial values.
     *   Clears entity arrays (`towers`, `walls`, `enemies`).
-    *   Resets the `TileMap` occupation grid (except for the main tower's initial placement).
+    *   Resets the `TileMap` occupation grid completely (no previous state is maintained).
     *   Re-creates the `MainTower` instance at the calculated center position and marks its tiles as occupied.
     *   Resets the `Spawner` instance by calling `spawner.reset()` or creates a new one if it doesn't exist.
     *   Re-connects the spawner's skip timer callback.
+    *   Hides any open UI dialogs to ensure a clean UI state.
     *   Updates the game UI elements via `updateUI()`.
 *   **`Game.gameLoop(timestamp)` - Scope:**
     *   The heart of the game's execution, called repeatedly via `requestAnimationFrame`.